emmaC11/Caesar-Cipher/README.md

 # **Features**

 ## Home Screen
-* At the top of the page, the thick purple heading displays the websites name 'Caesar Cipher' with a animated lock icon positioned to the right of the text.
+* At the top of the page, the thick purple heading displays the websites name 'Caesar Cipher' with an animated lock icon positioned to the right of the text.
 * The home screen displays 3 pink buttons the users can click - 'Encrypt', 'Decrypt' & 'Help'.
-* There are 2 prompts to encoruage the user to take an action (click button)
+* There are 2 prompts to encourage the user to take an action (click button)
 * The heading is thick with a dark purple background colour.
 The text colour is white to make it visible over the dark background.
 * The heading indicates clearly the websites purpose
 * The footer contains a wave image with the colours from the purple palette to match the theme of the site.